 If you are pregnant or if you need to attend pre-adoption/fostering appointments, you are entitled to reasonable time off to attend appointments.
 Wherever possible, appointments should be arranged outside of teaching or at the start or the end of the placement working day.
 We appreciate, that this may not always be possible.

 If you are to become a Parent, you will be entitled to request time out of study.
 This is likely to include time off for medical/pre-adoption/fostering appointments as well as a period of parental leave.
-Flexibility will be shown where possible although this may be more limited in some awards than others If this applies to you, then you should contact the Student Hub to make an appointment with Student Support and Wellbeing staff to discuss this.
+Flexibility will be shown where possible although this may be more limited in some awards than others If this applies to you, then you should make an appointment with our Student Wellbeing and Safeguarding staff to discuss this.

 If your course is approved by professional, statutory or regulatory bodies e.g. Adult Nursing, you should discuss the implications of missed time in practice with your Course Leader, Academic Mentor or designated member of staff e.g. placement co-ordinator in order to ensure this does not have a negative impact on your studies.

 If you choose to sit an examination while your partner is in labour or during your parental leave, or if you are unable to sit an examination or submit coursework on time because of your own or partner’s pregnancy, labour, neonatal death, miscarriage, stillbirth or if you are unable to undertake as field trips or work placements, or complete laboratory work as a direct result of difficulties arising from pregnancy, you could consider making an application for Exceptional Circumstances.

 If you are breast feeding you may wish to express milk so your child can access breast milk when you’re not available.
 If you require somewhere to express your milk, please let your Course Leader / Academic Mentor / Placement Coordinator know and arrangements will be discussed with you.